 where is the number of allowed rank indicator values according to Subclause 5.2.2.2.2 [6, TS 38.214], is the value of the rank, and is the number of CSI-RS resources in the corresponding resource set.

+The values of the rank indicator field are mapped to allowed rank indicator values with increasing order, where ‘0’ is mapped to the smallest allowed rank indicator value.

 R1-1814224 Draft CR on correction for CSI priority rules Ericsson